Most sports photographers, or almost any photographer really, takes their legs for granted.

 Now imagine you show up to a job and there are a set of legs there that you have to use while on this job.

 These legs may never have carried a photographer before.
 They may not be very strong.
 They may not fit very well.
 They might have the wrong shoes on.
 They might only speak a language you don’t.
 They may not even listen.
 They may get easily distracted or run off in the wrong direction without warning.
 They may have just had a big night out.
 You might even be sharing them with four or five or six other photographers and maybe carrying photographers around isn’t even their only job for the day.

 This is THE main challenge faced by sailing photographers.
 Boats and their drivers are our legs.
-Whereas land based sports photographers can shift themselves to the positions they need quite easily without giving it a thought, water based shooters (and OK, also those lunatics that face the wrong way on the back of a motorcycle to shoot other loonies riding push bikes) need to communicate that change of position to another person who then has to manoeuvre the boat to the new position, hopefully in time to get the shot.
+Whereas most land based sports photographers can shift themselves to the positions they need quite easily without giving it a thought, water based shooters need to communicate that change of position to another person who then has to manoeuvre the boat to the new position, hopefully in time to get the shot.
 These boats and their operators can really make or break a shoot.

 A perfect photo boat

 More often than not these legs are organised by someone else, someone who has not been a yachting photographer, someone who doesn’t understand what is expected of a set of legs to be used by a photographer of boats.
 Someone who has probably gotten to ‘Photo boats’ at the bottom of a long list of boats required to run their event and are scrambling around for whatever is left after mark boats, rescue boats, VIP boats, TV boats, Umpire boats and lunch delivery boats have all been assigned.

 So what are the ideal attributes of a good photo boat and operator combo?